Damitwhy/NA-Share/README.md

     - As a logged-in user, I want to comment on a share so that I can provide feedback or support.
     - As a user, I want to edit my comment so that I can correct or update my feedback.
     - As a user, I want to delete my comment so that I can remove feedback I no longer want to share.

+- **MoSCoW Priority List**
+  - Filtering through the user's stories required an Ideation list, full copy as pdf file [here](project_readmes/Ideation-table.pdf), once each user story was assessed by value added, against difficulty to create, our user stories were categorized as either Must, Should, Could or Won't.
+These Users were added to the project Kanban Board or Backlog and labeled.

 - **Wire Frame Work**
-  - An essential part of the UX design process is Wire framing, user stories tell us what is required to start with and give ideas as to what is needed in the layout.
+  - An essential part of the UX design and Agile process is Wire framing, user stories tell us what is required to start with and give ideas as to what is needed in the layout.
+    - **Layout**
       - Nav-bar, un-cluttered with ease of use navigation.
       - Simple area to display Shares
-    - visible representation that User is logged in and area
+      - visible representation that User is logged in and area to show and navigate their contributions.
+      - Pages: Home page, about page, services page, contact page.
+      - information and Social Media Links
+      - Responsive design, Mobile first principle.
-    -
+  - Use of

-##  Agile
+##  Agile  Methodology
-- ****

 ## Technologies Used